 Good for society (and for CSR)

-Even as a tough economic approach, D&I generates positive effects for society.
-Above all, because it not only recognizes the value of diverse social groups but makes them a valuable resource – and an advantage for everyone.
+Even as a tough business approach, D&I generates positive effects for society.
+Above all, because it not only recognises the value of diverse social groups but makes them a valuable resource – and an advantage for everyone.

-When thinking of D&I, many get stuck with compliance with legal requirements and some think of social responsibility.
-Both hold associations to disadvantaged groups and this can additionally obscure the view of the mostly unused potentials.
+When thinking of D&I, many get stuck with compliance and legal requirements and some think of social responsibility.
+Both hold associations to disadvantaged groups and this can additionally obscure the view of untapped potential.
 Compare for yourself the effects of different reasons or drives for D&I.

 How strong the message and meaning changes with perspective

 Let’s compare legal, social and business reasons for D&I.

 - If we do D&I because we are legally required to – we will do as much as we have to.
 Full stop.